heedfull/heedfull.github.io/source/_posts/2014-08-18-our-first-tests-and-form-validation.markdown

 {% github_sample /heedfull/FeedToShare/0da4cfbbba63fe4f262c146deae9fef595b211ce/app/models/feed.rb %}
 {% endhighlight %}

 This additional line will make our test pass.
-In the next post I will create another test and discuss the importance of not repeating yourself when it comes to coding.
+In the next post we will add episodes as a child item to the feeds.